mathehertogh/talktex/docs/grammar.md

 ---
 **NOTE**: The "..." keyword is not an actual *word*: it denotes a (not too small) moment of silence during speech.
 TalkTex will replace each such silence by the keyword "end".
-Read (this section)[guide.md#Pauses-in-speech] of the user guide for more info.
+Read [this section](guide.md#Pauses-in-speech) of the user guide for more info.

 ---